StarryNight Architecture for Biologists

 Interface Options

-- Canvas Web Interface: A graphical interface with both simplified views for non-experts and advanced options for experienced users
+- Canvas Web Interface: A point-and-click user interface with both simplified views for non-experts and advanced options for experienced users

 - Jupyter Notebooks: Interactive inspection environments for result visualization and quality control